Enabling innovative trawl technology

 What happens if an application is declined?

-If an application is declined, we'll advise why.
-If you want to re-apply, you can change your proposal and apply again.
-You may need to get more information by doing further trials under another special permit.
+If we decline your application, we'll advise why.
+If you want to apply again, you can change your proposal and apply again.
+You may need to get more information by doing further trials.
+You’ll need another special permit for this.

-MPI will charge you for the costs of assessing and processing an application to approve new trawl technologies.
+Fisheries New Zealand will charge you for the costs of assessing and processing your application.
 The hourly rate is $150.65 including GST ($131.00 excluding GST).
-MPI will send you an invoice after a decision is made.
+We’ll send you an invoice after we make a decision.

-Fisheries New Zealand has approved the use of this trawl net under regulation 71A of the Fisheries (Commercial Fishing) Regulations 2001:
+Fisheries New Zealand has approved the use of the following trawl nets under regulation 71A of the Fisheries (Commercial Fishing) Regulations 2001:

 Who to contact

-If you have questions about the commercial trawling regulations, or about how to apply for approvals to trial and use new trawl gear, email firstname.lastname@example.org
+If you have questions about the commercial trawling regulations, or about how to apply for approvals to trial and use new trawl nets, email firstname.lastname@example.org